plugin-service/node-gtfs/README.md

 ## `gtfs-export` Script

-The `gtfs-export` script reads from a JSON configuration file and exports data in GTFS format from a MongoDB database.
+The `gtfs-export` script reads from a JSON configuration file and exports data in GTFS format from a SQLite database.
 [Read more on setting up your configuration file](#configuration).

-This could be used to export a GTFS file from mongodb after changes have been made to the data in the database manually.
+This could be used to export a GTFS file from SQLite after changes have been made to the data in the database manually.

-### Make sure MongoDB is running

-If you want to run this locally, make sure MongoDB in installed and running.

-    mongod

-### Make sure to import GTFS data into mongoDB first
+### Make sure to import GTFS data into SQLite first

 Nothing will be exported if there is no data to export.
 See the [GTFS import script](#gtfs-import-script).